Saskatchewan Rivers Public School Division is proud to offer French Immersion Programming from Kindergarten to Grade 12

 - Kinistino, Birch Hills

 - St Louis

 - West Central

 École Vickers Public School

 City of Prince Albert

-- All residences east of centre line of 6th Avenue East
+- All residences south of the North Saskatchewan River and east of the centre line of 6th Avenue East

 Rural Attendance Areas

 - East Central Public School